predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 }
 ```

-Each key of this 'config' object represents a new main item with each value being the configuration for this item (including the related subrow and subitems).
+Each key of this `config` object represents a new main item, with the value being the configuration for this item (including the related sub-row and sub-items).

 ## Predefined configurations

-A set of predefined main items already exists in the toolbar and can be used by passing those as keys with a value of 'true':
+A set of predefined main items already exists in the toolbar and can be used by passing these as keys with a value of 'true':

-* `axisBrush`: single main item allowing brushing on axis (parallel coordinates and radar)
+* `axisBrush`: allows brushing on an axis (parallel coordinates and radar).
-* `axisDrag`: single main item allowing dragging an axis (parallel coordinates and radar)
+* `axisDrag`: allows dragging on an axis (parallel coordinates and radar).
-* `crosshair`: single main item enabling the crosshair search on the chart
+* `crosshair`: enables crosshair search on the chart.
-* `crosshairWithOptions`: main item enabling the crosshair search on the chart.
-Defines a subrow with different options for crosshair search: closest point, point per series and points in area.
-Also includes two buttons to increase and decrease the search radius
+* `crosshairWithOptions`: enables crosshair search on the chart.
+Defines a sub-row with different options for crosshair search: closest point, point per series and points in area.
+Also includes two buttons to increase and decrease the search radius.
-* `tooltip`: single main item enabling the tooltip search as well as ensuring an internal flag for showing tooltip is on (other predefined configurations automatically turn off that flag so that only this items allows the tooltip to show, but other configurations can still allow for tooltipData to be calculated for register use)
+* `tooltip`: enables tooltip search and ensures the tooltip is on (other predefined configurations turn off the tooltip, but still allow for tooltipData to be calculated for use in the register).
-* `pan`: main item enabling panning on the chart.
-Also defines a single sub row item that resets the chart extents to fir the current dataset
+* `pan`: enables panning on the chart.
+Also defines a single sub-row item that resets the chart extents to fit the current dataset.
-* `zoom`: main item enabling zooming on the chart.
-Also defines the following subrow items: zoom in, zoom out, undo last zoom and reset zoom
+* `zoom`: enables zooming on the chart.
+Also defines sub-row items for zoom in, zoom out, undo last zoom and reset zoom.
-* `advancedZoom`: same config as 'zoom' plus the following subrow items: zoom only on X, zoom only on Y, zoom on both X and Y
+* `advancedZoom`: same config as `zoom`, plus sub-row items for zooming only on X, zooming only on Y, and zooming on both.
-* `stripe`: main item enabling striping feature.
-Also defines four sub row items: inclusion and exclusion striping type + add and remove
+* `stripe`: enables striping.
+Also defines four sub-row items: inclusive striping, exclusive striping, add, and remove.

-## Predefined configurations
+## Extending predefined configurations

-A predefined configuration can be extended if needed by using one of the predefined configuration key and passing extra configuration as the value (see Custom configurations for more info on what configuration can be added).
+A predefined configuration can be extended if necessary by using one of the predefined configuration keys and passing extra configuration as the value (see below for what can be added).
 This way it is possible to add more buttons to an existing predefined configuration.

 ## Custom configurations

-When using a custom configuration make sure each key of your 'config' object is unique and different from the one used in the predefined configurations.
+When using a custom configuration, make sure each key of your `config` object is unique and different from those used in the predefined configurations.

-* `icon`: font awesome icon to display to represent the item
+* `icon`: icon to represent the item in the toolbar.
-* `title`: text representing the item, usually use this or the 'icon' property
+* `title`: description of the item (usually use this or the `icon` property, not both).
-* `cursorIcon`: font awesome icon to display next to the cursor when hovering the interaction space target
+* `cursorIcon`: icon to display next to the cursor when hovering the interaction space.
-* `tooltipLabel`: text in the tooltip when hovering the item
+* `tooltipLabel`: text shown in the tooltip when hovering the item.
-* `selectable`: whether this item is selectable, meaning that it will turn blue when clicked on.
-Usually used to indicate that some kind of mode has been enabled (i.e zoom only on Y) as opposed to a one time action (i.e zoom in)
+* `selectable`: whether this item is selectable, meaning that it will turn blue when clicked.
+Usually used to indicate that some kind of mode has been enabled (i.e zoom only on Y) as opposed to a one time action (i.e zoom in).
-* `selected`: if selectable whether the item should be selected at first
+* `selected`: if selectable, whether the item should be selected at initialization.
 * `buttonGroup`: number, mandatory when selectable.
-In each row all items with the same buttonGroup are "mutually exclusive" in terms of selection, so only the last item selected for a buttonGroup will be selected, the other ones will be automatically deselected
+In each row, all items with the same `buttonGroup` are "mutually exclusive" in terms of selection, so only the last item selected for a buttonGroup will be selected and the others will be automatically deselected.
 * `onClick`: function to run when clicking this item.
-The function will be run in the context of the chart unless 'onClickContext' is set to "toolbar".
-It will have one parameter containing the configuration relating to this item
+The function will be run in the context of the chart, unless `onClickContext` is set to "toolbar".
+It will have one parameter containing the configuration relating to this item.
-* `onClickContext`: can be set to "toolbar" to run the 'onClick' function in the context of the toolbar instead of the chart
+* `onClickContext`: can be set to "toolbar" to run the `onClick` function in the context of the toolbar instead of the chart.
-* `eventName`: if set an event named with this string will be fired when clicking this item.
-It will contain the configuration for this item
+* `eventName`: if set, an event named with this string will be fired when clicking this item.
+It will contain the configuration for this item.
 * `actionConfig`: the action config to set on the interaction space when clicking this item.
-Don't forget that you might want to reset some handlers that might have been set by another item (set them to null)
+Don't forget that you might want to reset (set to null) some handlers that might have been set by another item.

-In addition a main item may have a 'subConfig' object defining all the sub items configurations, the global structure of the 'config' object becoming:
+In addition, a main item may have a `subConfig` object defining all the sub-item configurations.
+The global structure of the `config` object becomes:

 ```javascript
 config = {